 Setting up a new DLT/Blockchain network or maintaining an existing DLT/Blockchain network in a production-scale environment is not straightforward.
 For the existing DLT/Blockchain platforms, each has its own architecture, which means the same way of setting up one DLT/Blockchain network cannot be applied to others.

-Being aware of the potential difficulty and complexity of getting a production-scale DLT/Blockchain network ready, cloud vendors such as AWS and Azure have provisioned their own managed Blockchain services (aka Blockchain as a Service or BaaS) to help alleviate various pain-points during the process.
-However, limitations can still be identified in their BaaS solutions, e.g. limited network size, locked to all nodes on a single cloud provider, or limited choice of DLT/Blockchain platform, etc.
+Being aware of the potential difficulty and complexity of getting a production-scale DLT/Blockchain network ready, cloud vendors such as AWS and Azure have provisioned their own managed Blockchain services (aka Blockchain as a Service, or BaaS) to help alleviate various pain points during the process.
+However, limitations can still be identified in their BaaS solutions, e.g., limited network size, being locked to all nodes on a single cloud provider, a limited choice of DLT or blockchain platform, etc.

-We have been actively searching for partners who need and understand the value of Hyperledger Bevel, who share the vision of building and owning well architected solutions.
-We wish to work together so as to identify the market needs for those partners, to further reduce the barriers in adoption.
+We have been actively searching for partners who need and understand the value of Hyperledger Bevel and who share the vision of building and owning well-architected solutions.
+We wish to work together so as to identify the market needs of those partners and further reduce the barriers to adoption.